+The best option is to avoid hair transplant scars but choosing to restore your hair with CIT® (FUE).
 CIT® is precise enough to allow follicle-by-follicle transplantation into, and around, scar tissue.
 This effectively allows specialists to increase hair coverage -reducing scar noticeability and gaps in density.
 Near anyone is a good candidate for CIT®.
 However, not all patients may have enough hair follicles in their donor spots.
 Body hair, in such cases, is also an option.
 Scalp hair tends to yield better and more consistent results.
 Body hair grafts, meanwhile, are good for enhancing density.

 Scar Grafting never requires density in areas around the scar.
 Instead, the objective is to effectively camouflage it.
 Further, follicles transplanted into scar regions might not yield like virgin scalp regions.
 The overall goal, though, is to add enough hair to break up the appearance of the scar.
 Additionally, more than one procedure is sometimes necessary to fully hide the scar.
 Significant cosmetic change can require several months.
 The effects, though, are well worth undergoing several procedures.
 This typically adds enough hair to break up the appearance of the straight, shiny scar.

 My hair is growing and seems to get thicker by the week.
 The hair in my scars is also growing!
 The hairline looks great and I could not be happier unless I grew all of my hair back.